Skip to Content

 Let us show you why…

 A meandering river.
 The shade of the trees.
-A riverside path passing riverside restaurants and picnic spots.
+A riverside path passing boutique hotels, riverside restaurants and picnic areas.

 No huge metal bins for people to put their rubbish in.
 This is pretty Akyaka, remember.
 Wicker baskets are the way forward here.